 1. Peel green peas.
 Peel & dice potato.
 Add both of them into a pressure cooker along with 1 cup of water and salt.
 Cook them for just 1 whistle or else they tend to over cook and get mushy.

 2. Meanwhile, prepare the masala for the curry.
 Fry dried red chillies for a minute using few drops of oil in a tempering pan until you a get a nice aroma of fried red chillies.
 Remove them from heat and let them cool completely.
 This step helps remove it's raw flavours and makes them crispy, hence they powder easily when ground next.

-3. Then grind them along with grated coconut and tamarind into a smooth paste using as much water as required.
+3. Once cool, grind them along with grated coconut and tamarind into a smooth paste using as much water as required.

 4. Add this ground masala to a cooking vessel, add in cooked potatoes & green peas into it and mix well.

 5. Add in required amount of stock - the water used to cook green peas & potatoes.
 Add enough to make the curry semi-thick in consistency.

 6. Bring the curry to boil.
 Check and adjust salt.

 7. Once the curry comes to a boil, simmer it for few minutes until the rawness of the masala goes off.
 Taste and you'll know it.

-8. Then season the curry the way you wish, using caramelized onions or using mustard & curry leaves.
+8. Then temper the curry, the way you wish, using caramelized onions or using mustard & curry leaves.

 9. Tempering the curry using onions:

 a.
 Heat up a tempering pan.
 Add in oil and add in finely chopped onions.
 Fry them until they start to brown.
 Saute in between to ensure uniform frying.

 c.
-Then remove the curry from heat and it is ready to be served along with rice.
+It is ready to be served along with rice.